JimPepp/prestigelodge-website/README.md

-## To Do List
+# To Do List

+## Header
 - The header logo animation currently runs pixel-based.
 Update it to animate based on justify-content.
+(DONE)
+- Responsive design (Done)
+- Observer / ScrollTrigger.observe() on the menu image section.